Frequently Asked Questions

 In reality, for many variant calling pipelines, you will find that all samples are diploid on the X chromosome regardless of the number of X chromosomes a sample actually has.
 Male samples (or a sample with a single X chromosome) appear to be homozygous across all chrX positions, while female samples (or samples with more than one X chromosome) tend to be heterozygous at some positions.

-You won't be able to tell whether a sample is a male or a female, or whether the sample has one or more X chromosomes, if you only know that this sample is homozygous on the X chromosomes.
-This sample can be a haploid that is accidentally represented as homozygous diploid, or this sample can be indeed a homozygous diploid.
+You won't be able to tell whether a sample is a male or a female, or whether the sample has one or more X chromosomes if you only know that this sample is homozygous on the X chromosomes.
+While this sample can indeed be a homozygous diploid, it can also be a haploid that has been accidentally represented as a homozygous diploid.

 We will add the support for hemizygotes at the X chromosome in the PharmCAT VCF Preprocessor in the future.